h-havenga/jekyll/_posts/2018-04-08-Interactive-radar-map-with-gdal.markdown

 ![gray_radar](/assets/images/radar/outfile.jpg)

-With this overflow of gdal I discovered **gdal2tiles**, it was possibly the best discovery yet.
-Now I did not need mapbox anymore, I figured I can create my own interactive map without the need to register some place.
+With this overflow of gdal knowledge in me I discovered **gdal2tiles**.
+Possibly the best discovery yet.
+Now I did not need Mapbox anymore, I figured I can create my own interactive map without the need to register some place.

 Using **gdal2tiles** is as easy as
 {% highlight bash %}
 gdal2tiles.py -z 5-10 outfile.tiff
 {% endhighlight %}

-and now we have a really cool map, which we are currently experimenting with before we put it on the lekwenaradar website
+and now we have a really cool map (click on the layer tab in the map), which we are currently experimenting with before we put it on the lekwenaradar website hosted on github.
+Best of all it seems to work :)

 <iframe height="750" width="750" src="/assets/images/radar/outfile/leaflet.html"></iframe>

-Now our chain gets a bit more links which means more places for possible failure, but we have a way cooler map (click on the layer tab in the map).
+Now our chain gets a bit more links which means more places for possible failure, but we have a way cooler map.
+To revisit the process:

 *Magnetron Generates Pulse -> Radar Echos -> Receiver Converts -> Titan Processes -> P2P 1 -> P2P 2 -> P2P 3 -> Local Server -> Mdv2netcdf ->
 gdal_translate -> gdaldem -> gdal2tiles -> Webserver -> Lekwena Website*

+All in a day's work